-Yinglei Song*, Benjamin Adobah, Junfeng Qu and Chunmei Liu Pages 1 - 15 ( 15 )
+Yinglei Song*, Benjamin Adobah, Junfeng Qu and Chunmei Liu Pages 109 - 123 ( 15 )

 Materials and Methods: Due to the inherent complexity and noise that may exist in images, developing an algorithm that can generate excellent segmentation results for an arbitrary image is still a challenging problem.
 In this paper, a new adaptive Hidden Markov Model is developed to describe the spatial and semantic relationships among pixels in an image.
 Based on this statistical model, image segmentation can be efficiently performed with an adaptive Viterbi algorithm in linear time.

 Results: The algorithm is unsupervised and does not require being used along with any other approach in image segmentation.
 Testing results on synthetic and real images show that this algorithm is able to achieve excellent segmentation results in both ordinary images and medical images.

 Conclusion: An implementation of this algorithm in MATLAB is freely available upon request.

 Image segmentation, adaptive Hidden Markov Models, adaptive Viterbi Algorithm, stochastic process.

 School of Electronic and Information Sciences, Jiangsu University of Science and Technology, Zhenjiang, 212003, School of Electronic and Information Sciences, Jiangsu University of Science and Technology, Zhenjiang, 212003, Department of Computer Science and Information Technology Clayton State University, Morrow, GA 30260, Department of Systems and Computer Science, Howard University, Washington DC, 20059